chebbal/chebbal.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - AI for robotics
+  - SLAM
+  - State Estimation
-  - Artificial Intelligence
+  - MLops
-  - Robotics
+  - Kernel Development

 # Education to show in About widget
 education: